 Glute bridges are a great exercise to improve squat and deadlift performance, build bigger and stronger glutes and alleviate knee pain and lower back pain.

 Lower body isometric exercises (or holds) are also a great way to build lower body strength without causing knee pain.
+That said, if you experience knee pain during leg workouts, I’d recommend adding knee strengthening exercises into your routine.

 Try reducing your range of motion, lowering down only as far as you feel comfortable rather than finding full 90 degree bends in both knees.
 Alternatively, sub hip thrusts or glute bridges for squats until you build up more lower body strength and stability.
+For more lunge and squat alternatives, try these exercises for bad knees.

 The lunge is one of the best lower body exercises for strengthening the quads, glutes, hamstrings and thighs.
 However, lunges may cause unnecessary strain on the knee joint when performed incorrectly.
 Common errors include finding too narrow of a stance, uneven weight distribution, and limited hip/ankle mobility.
 Reverse lunges tend to be gentler on the knees than forward lunges.